paul-ollis/vim-vpe/docs/api/api.vpe.rst

             .. container:: returnvalue itemdetails

-                A list of the windows found.
+                The window or None.

-        .. py:method:: vpe.Buffer.goto_active_window() -> bool
+        .. py:method:: vpe.Buffer.goto_active_window(all_tabpages=False) -> Optional[ForwardRef('Window')]

-            Goto a window where this buffer is active.
+            Goto the best choice window where this buffer is active.

-            Windows are search in the following order.
-The current window, windows in the current tab page, all windows in all tab pages.

-            This has no effect (and returns False) if the buffer is not active in any window.
+            This goes to the first entry found by `find_active_windows`.

+            **Parameters**

+            .. container:: parameters itemdetails

+                *all_tabpages*
+                    If True (the default) all tab pages are searched.
+                    Otherwise only the current tab page is searched.

             **Return value**

             .. container:: returnvalue itemdetails

-                True if an active window was found
+                The window that was chosen or None.

+        .. py:method:: vpe.Buffer.is_active()

+            Test whether the current window is showing this buffer.

         .. py:method:: vpe.Buffer.list()